Power Gauge Report is an investing newsletter run by Marc Chaikin.

 These upsells will cost thousands of dollars and will be marketed to you in very manipulative ways.

-You'll get stock presentations promising you the moon which are often times highly risky and speculative investments.
+You'll get stock presentations promising you the moon, which are oftentimes highly risky and speculative investments.

 They'll try to scare you into thinking society is going to collapse and the only way to stay safe is by upgrading.